filipkrasniqi/smart-directions-central-unit/README.md

 ### Localization
 To allow more versatility in case we change the localization method, the abstract [Localization](https://github.com/filipkrasniqi/smart-directions-subscriber/blob/master/localization/localization.py) class refers to a generic localization method.
 Then, the [localization timer](https://github.com/filipkrasniqi/smart-directions-subscriber/blob/master/localization/localization_thread.py) will work accordingly to the instance of the Localization class.
 This means that to add a new way of performing localization with the collected data from the anchors one should add a new inherited class of Localization, reimplementing accordingly the topic where to public and how to build the message.

+## Short term TODOs
+- topic update
+- connection to custom broker
+- handling permissions with different users for MQTT
+- add destination of device when activating it